 The linear accelerator includes a low-energy section (E≤ 90MeV) with a Radio Frequency Quadrupole (RFQ), a Drift Tube Linac (DTL), and a high-energy section made up of superconducting cavities that are designed to accelerate protons up to 2 GeV.
 Superconducting cavities can be divided into three categories.
 The first consists of spoke cavities, operating at 352 MHz and optimized for proton beams at half the speed of light (β= v/c = 0.50), with energies between 90 MeV and 216 MeV.

 Aims: One of the fundamental questions of today’s physics concerns the action of gravity upon antimatter.
-No experimental direct measurement has ever been successfully performed with antimatter particles.
+No experimental direct measurement had been successfully performed with antimatter particles in the 2010's.
 CERN has thus launched a research program with the Antiproton Decelerator (AD) allowing to prepare a measurement of the effect of gravity on antihydrogen atoms.
 The primary aim of this experiment is to determine how antimatter reacts to gravity.

 The technique of magnetic resonance imaging (MRI) is a diagnostic tool for research and neuroscience.
 Its evolution led to instruments for whole body operating at very high field from 0.5 to 1.5 tesla for medical examinations and 3 to 5 tesla for research instruments.
 Objectives Neurospin project aims to develop a centre with 4 MRI systems: o Clinic Research : MRI 3T and 7T (Siemens) o Pre Clinic Research : MRI 17T, small aperture (Bruker) o Clinic Research : MRI 11.